AnthonyCxx/Notes-and-Writeups/Bash/io-operations/stdin.md

 # Commandline Arguments
+#### Positional Arguments
-- By default, each commandline argument is stored in a variable by the name of its order. `$1` is the first argument, `$2` is the second argument, etc.
+By default, each commandline argument is stored in a variable by the name of its order. `$1` is the first argument, `$2` is the second argument, etc.
 (`$0` is the name of the command)

 #### Referring to All Arguments